DPGAlliance/DPG-Standard/README.md

 ## 🔎 Current Version

-[The Standard](standard.md) is currently at version 1.1.2, published on Nov.
-16, 2020; view the [changelog](https://github.com/DPGAlliance/DPG-Standard/blob/master/CHANGELOG.md).
+[The Standard](standard.md) is currently at version 1.1.3, published on Dec.
+3, 2020; view the [changelog](https://github.com/DPGAlliance/DPG-Standard/blob/master/CHANGELOG.md).

 ## ✅ Application of the Standard